 Homeschooling has so much to do with things other than teaching but here are ten tips for getting started with homeschooling your third grader.

 - Your state’s department of education website can be an invaluable resource for what a typical course of study for your child’s grade level includes.
 This should only serve as a comparative tool, however, since ultimately, a homeschool student’s coursework is determined by the student and parent.

 - While convenient a dedicated “homeschool room” isn’t for everyone.
 Dedicate a spot in your home to store the supplies or keep materials organized; all things related to learning can be done in any room and even outside!

 - Plan lessons at a pace that makes sense to you and your schedule.
 Some homeschool parents find it necessary to plan out every detail of their homeschool day or week with a journal or software program, while other parents jot down general goals to achieve on a calendar and let the flow of the day dictate how they get lessons accomplished.There is no right or wrong way, it all starts with understanding your goals of homeschooling and the needs of your children.

 - Homeschool cooperatives (also called “co-ops”) can be a unique way for your child to take 1 or more classes in a group setting that are aligned to his or her particular interests.

 - Don’t get so focused on the academic goals of your homeschool year that you forget to enjoy just learning together.

-- Unless you are planning to put your child right back into school after a year of homeschooling, you may find that grading your child’s assignments is far less important in homeschool than it was in traditional school.
+- To grade or not to grade.
+Unless you are planning to put your child right back into school after a year of homeschooling, some parents find that grading assignments is far less important in homeschool than in traditional school.
 Parents often discover that they are able to accurately assess how well their child is learning without the use of a grading scale.